Teeth Bleaching Methods

 Dental bleaching can be done in two ways: in the dentist's office by the dentist or at home by the patient.

-The first method is done in a single session by applying a concentrated gel on the vestibular surface of the teeth and leaving it for 30-40 minutes to act.
-We use Opalescence Xtra Boost, a substance that does not need a UV lamp (ultraviolet) to potentiate the effect.
+The first method is done in a single session by applying a concentrated gel on the vestibular surface of the teeth and leaving it for 40 minutes (in two 20-minute rounds) while the Zoom / Beyond / Advanced Whitening type UV lamp activates it.
+We can also use Opalescence Xtra Boost, a substance that does not need a UV lamp (ultraviolet) to potentiate the effect.

 The second method, done at home by the patient, uses two dental guides (upper and lower) in which a less concentrated whitening solution is applied and worn over the teeth between 4-6 hours (or even overnight) each day for at least 5 days.
 It can be done for an even longer period of time (over several weeks or months - with pauses) and you can purchase additional syringes if you want to bring the color of your teeth as close as possible to white.